dwgan/page/_research/robotic.md

 ---
-title: "Humaniod Robotic"
+title: "Humaniod Robot"
 excerpt: Joint module, robotic hands and overall humanoid robot solution.
 layout: single
 classes: wide
 order: 2
 ---

-For Smart Industrial, I am focusing on develop the ecosystem of smart home/industrial technologies using ST microchips.
+As a System Application Engineer at ST,  I am focusing on develop the solution for **smart industrial** area using ST product.

+One key area we are recently focus on is **humaniod robot**.

+## Joint module

+## Robotic hands

+## Cverall humanoid robot

+## Past work

-As a System Application Engineer at ST, I specialize in smart industrial applications for smart homes, with a primary focus on advancing the ecosystem.
-One key area of our work is promoting the KNX standard, a leading international protocol in smart home automation that ensures seamless compatibility and plug-and-play functionality across devices.
-We’ve developed various demos to showcase the integration of ST’s products, such as STM32 MCU/MPU, chips, KNX protocol chips, IO-Link protocol chips, edge AI sensors, DC-DC converters, and energy harvesting chips.
+In the past, we have develop a lot of solution for smart home, especially **KNX**. which is a leading international protocol in smart home automation that ensures seamless compatibility and plug-and-play functionality across devices.
+We’ve developed various demos to showcase the integration of ST’s products.
+During the development process of those demo solution, I get more familiar with ST products, such as STM32 MCU/MPU, chips, KNX protocol chips, IO-Link protocol chips, edge AI sensors, DC-DC converters, and energy harvesting chips.
 Our demos include smart charging stations, mini IoT houses, photovoltaic energy storage and harvesting, IoT sensors, KNX-based smart building management systems, and solutions for remote network monitoring and intranet penetration.

----